 Way back, I remember relishing James Fenton’s newspaper gardening articles.
 Fenton is, of course, an eminent poet, and I doubt if there have been many, or any, other poets with such a depth of practical horticultural knowledge.
 The articles were engagingly witty and nicely instructive.

-To trace her own experience, gardening is not as parochial as it seems.
 Lively, like most curious, eager, energetic individuals drawn to gardening, writes about our human need for meaningful work.
 She exemplifies the need to garden rather than the need to have a garden.
-(Those of you nodding along to this should read her book.
-If you pause and scratch your head inadvertently, perhaps give it a miss.)
+A distinction echoed in Robin Lane Fox’s Thoughtful Gardening.

 Gardening, we step beyond the dictation of time.
 We create order.
 We design and direct.
 We get right in there with the plants, escape worldly worries, do in our knees and our backs, set spinning our circadian rhythms, jack up our immune systems, and possibly live a few years longer.
 When hard at it, none of this is relevant; it is simply a matter of intense engagement with cutting back, taking out, putting in, with this rose, that weed, these seeds, bulbs, tubers.

 I’m curious about the things we do that are not our stated professions, things that give succour and devour our resources.
-Lively gives us many reasons for our complex relationship to hobbies and insight into our common human need to balance and create.
+In Life in the Garden Lively gives us many reasons for our complex relationship to hobbies and insight into our common human need to balance and create.